 - 1. Students must have submitted a complete application to Nursing and Allied Health Department and NFC Office of Admissions. - 2.
-Students must have good moral character as evidenced by previous course records at NFC and background investigation. - 3.
-Writing skills presented in essay included in the application packet (minimum grade 32 out of 40, see rubric in application packet). - 4.
-Interview skills presented in video interview (minimum grade of 26 of 40, see rubric in application packet).
-The Career and Workforce Education Specialist is available to assist applicants who may need assistance with this process. - 5.
-Completion of nursing pre-requisite courses with a "C" or higher. - 8.
-Minimum nursing pre-requisite courses GPA of 2.25.
-All general education nursing pre-requisite course attempts are considered in the GPA calculation for the A.S.R.N. selection process. - Minimum HESI cumulative score of 70, Math score and Science composite score average of 70.
-HESI categories including English/Language composite, Science composite, and Math score must be 65 or higher. - 10.
-Students meeting the above criteria are selected based on ranking using the following formula:

-(Pre-req GPAX25)(0.4) + (Math and Science Composite Average)(0.6)

-- 11. For students who are equally ranked, priority acceptance will be given to those with college degrees, in-district residence, NFC program completers, or unsuccessful general education nursing pre-requisite course attempts in the order listed. - NOTE: Students are required to buy designated school uniforms and accessories for classroom and clinical settings. - All interested applicants are required to schedule an appointment with the Nursing and Allied Health advisor.
+All selected students must have the American Heart Association's Basic Life Support CPR card by the first day of class. - 3.
+Students must have good moral character as evidenced by previous course records at NFC and background investigation. - 4.
+Completion of nursing pre-requisite courses with a "C" or higher. - 5.
+Minimum nursing pre-requisite courses GPA of 2.25. - 6.
+One of the components for application to the professional courses of the A.S.R.N program includes completion of the HESI Admission Test.
+See the Nursing and Allied Health advisor regarding HESI testing.
+Minimum HESI composite score of 70, Math composite and Science composite score average of 68. - 7.
+Students meeting the above criteria are selected based on ranking using the following formula: (Pre-req GPAX25)(0.4) + (Math and Science Composite Average)(0.6).
+For students who are equally ranked, priority acceptance will be given first to students applying within NFC's six-county service district, then to those with college degrees, and finally to NFC program completers. - 8.
+Mandatory attendance at an orientation session.
+Dates and times will be made available to all accepted applicants - NOTE: Students are required to buy designated school uniforms and accessories for classroom and clinical settings. - All interested applicants are required to schedule an appointment with the Nursing and Allied Health advisor.

-"" denotes Florida General Education Core Courses (See NFC General Education course list, pages 104-106.)
+"" denotes Florida General Education Core Courses (See NFC General Education course list.)